 In addition, in 2004, the company implemented a 3-year long-term incentive program.
 This plan is designed to reward executives on meeting or exceeding economic profit growth goals.
-The plan is structured as a rolling 3-year plan, meaning each year would start a new performance cycle, i.e. (2004-
+The plan is structured as a rolling 3-year plan; each year would start a new three year performance cycle.
+The most recent cycle being, 2007-2009.

-2006), (2005-2007), (2006-2008).
 For each executive selected to participate in this plan we establish a target grant of performance units at the beginning of each 3-year performance cycle.
 A performance unit is equal to a share of Wabtec common stock.
 If Wabtec achieves its 3-year cumulative economic profit goal, then participants will earn the target grant of performance units.
 In general, the goals increase each year taking into account expected market conditions, and are intended to reflect a superior performance by management.
 If Wabtec achieves the maximum 3-year cumulative economic profit goal, a participant will earn a maximum number (equal to 2 times the target level) of performance units.
 If Wabtec achieves the threshold 3-year cumulative economic profit goal, a participant will earn a threshold number (equal to one-half of the target level) of performance units.
 No performance units will be earned for performance below the 3-year cumulative economic profit threshold and no additional performance units will be earned for performance exceeding the 3-year cumulative economic profit maximum.
 This plan is intended to encourage the long-term stability of Wabtec's management by establishing ambitious goals designed to promote the longterm productivity and profitability of the company.
-If a plan participant leaves the company voluntarily, or is terminated for cause, prior to the end of the performance period, he or she is not eligible to receive any performance units he or she may have earned under the plan.
+If a plan participant leaves the company voluntarily, or is terminated for cause, he or she is not eligible to receive any performance units he or she may have earned under the plan.
 If a plan participant otherwise leaves the company, his or her payout will be pro-rated in accordance with the amount of time he or she participated in the plan relative to the performance period.
-For the 2006-2008 performance cycle, the Compensation Committee approved target goals based on cumulative economic profit for the performance period.
+For the 2007-2009 performance cycle, the Compensation Committee approved target goals based on cumulative economic profit for the performance period.
 These goals were based on a range of considerations including expected demand in Wabtec's key end user markets, investor expectations and management's business plan which includes year over year growth.

-During 2006, Wabtec exceeded its target 3year performance goals for the 2004-2006 performance cycle, which resulted in the following payouts in March 2007:
+During 2007, Wabtec exceeded its target 3-year performance goals for the 2005-2007 performance cycle, which resulted in the following payouts in March 2008 to the named executive officers:

-Mr. Kassling

-Mr. Garcia-Tunon

-33,726 shares of Wabtec common stock with a value at payout of \$1,057,141 18,742 shares of Wabtec common stock with a value at payout of \$587,468

-Mr. Pennypacker 11,245 shares of Wabtec common stock with a value at payout of \$352,475 Mr. Logan 11,245 shares of Wabtec common stock with a value at payout of \$352,475 Mr. Carpani 11, 245 shares of Wabtec common stock with a value at payout of \$352,475
+Mr. Neupaver Not eligible Mr. Garcia-Tunon 22,486 shares of Wabtec common stock with a value at payout of \$775,317 Mr. Kassling 56,214 shares of Wabtec common stock with a value at payout of \$1,938,259 Mr. Logan 22,486 shares of Wabtec common stock with a value at payout of \$775,317 Mr. Carpani 22,486 shares of Wabtec common stock with a value at payout of \$775,317

+Executive Officers as a group received 172,392 shares of Wabtec common stock with a value at payout of \$5,944,076.

 Stock Ownership Requirements.
 In February 2007, Wabtec approved stock ownership guidelines for executive management and for non-employee board members.
 These guidelines were established to encourage our key employees and board members to own and retain shares of stock.
 These ownership guidelines are to be achieved in 3-5 years and are defined as a multiple of base salary for executives and a multiple of cash compensation for the non-employee board members.
-As of March 15, 2007, our directors and executive officers as a group owned approximately 7.2% of our outstanding common stock.
+As of March 14, 2008, our directors and executive officers as a group owned approximately 6.75% of our outstanding common stock.